-Here is a list of countries.
-Sorted by number of ambassadors.
-When you click on country, you go to this country page with description of the situation in general, statistics etc. Country page may be divided into regions.
+Here is the list of countries.
+Sorted by the number of ambassadors.
+When you click on a country, you go to this country page with description of the situation in general, statistics etc. Country page may be divided into regions.
 Each region has description as well.
 Below is the list of ambassadors from that country/region that could be sorted as in «Ambassadors page».

 Donate to fund.

 TopUp function.
 Bigger and complex solutions.
 Works like crowdfunding.
-Many ambassadors could execute complex projects, like making a water supply for a little village, or installing solar panels etc. Experienced ambassadors could create that kind of projects.
-Users can top them up until the needed amount of money is collected.
+Many ambassadors can execute complex projects, like making a water supply for a little village, or installing solar panels etc. This kind of projects can be created by the experienced ambassadors.
+The users can top them up until the needed amount of money is collected.

 System's fee.
 I guess that there should be some % taken from donator for the needs of the system.
 There will be some people working on it, plus website hosting etc. I would also save some extra money to help the ambassadors, to reward them with a new mobile phone or a camera for good work.
 Ambassador's fee.
 Each ambassador should get paid for his job.
 This is an important part of the project because it gives a possibility to make some money for passionate, educated people in poor countries.
 These people are changing the society around them and it is very important to support them.